 DUE TO A SCHEDULING CONFLICT THIS EVENT WILL NOT TAKE PLACE ON NOV.
 12th – IT WILL BE RESCHEDULED IN 2015.
-ALL TICKETS WILL BE REFUNDED ASAP.

 The economic system that we have relied on to create prosperity in the past century is beginning to fail us.
 We are seeing clear signs that our current economic ideology is not guiding us to sustainable prosperity.
 In fact, the existing system is actively contributing to an unstable climate, resource scarcity, biodiversity loss and a widening gap between the ultra-rich and everyone else.